tillbiskup/evedata/docs/architecture.rst

       Generally, detector channels can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
 Currently, all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.
 How to handle this situation in the future, or more important: how to deal with this in the data model described here?
 Currently, there seems to be no unique identifier for a detector channel beyond the XML-ID/PV.
 The simplest way would be to attach the scan module ID to the name of the HDF5 dataset for the detector channel.
 For a discussion, see `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_.

-      Generally, what seems necessary is to have separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan.
+      Generally, what seems necessary is to have separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan, see `#6879, note 16 <https://redmine.ahf.ptb.de/issues/6879#note-16>`_.
 As a detector channel cannot change its attributes within one scan module, we could have one dataset per detector channel and scan module, regardless of how often a scan module has been run within an overall measurement (inner scans).
 If the attributes (or even the type) of a detector channel change within a measurement, I would assume this to be a relevant information for handling the data appropriately.

-      While the future way of storing those detector channels in eveH5 files is discussed in `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_, we need a solution for legacy data solving two problems:
+      While the future way of storing those detector channels in eveH5 files is discussed in `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_, we need a solution for **legacy data** solving two problems:

       #. separating the values for the different channels into separate datasets